parv-bhargava/stock-sense/README.md

 ## Data Collection

 The data has been collected from **Yahoo Finance**.
+This data is the whole historic data that dates back to the start of the stock.
 The data consists of some core features which are:

   1. **Date**
      - The date associated with the stock market data.